performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Archive Log Administration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-archive logsadministrationAssume the local host has been set up to
+Assume the local host has been set up to
 create archive logs of performance metrics collected from one or more
 hosts (which may be either the local host or a remote host).